unlhcc/r-novice-gapminder/_episodes/12-vectorization.md

 > >
 > > 1. `m ^ -1`
 > >
+> > This produces a matrix where each element is the multiplicative inverse of the
+> > original elements (1/n where n is the original value).
 > >
 > > ~~~
 > >           [,1]      [,2]      [,3]       [,4]